-The functions open_in and open_out provide system-default ways to create readers from "file names."
+The functions TextIO.openIn and TextIO.openOut provide system-default ways to create streams (whose underlying readers and writers can be extracted), from "file names."

 SML implementations are likely to provide other ways to create readers and writers.
-For example,
+For example, end and the user could extract the reader by using getInstream and getReader.